-The Board shall adopt a tax deferred 403(b) annuity plan consistent with Appendix I. Participation in the 403(b) plan shall be mandatory for any member who retires on or after July 1, 2007, who would be entitled to severance pay under Section 15 of this Agreement and who is or will be age 55 or older in the calendar year in which the member retires.
-The specific provisions are more fully set forth in Appendix I.
+The Board shall adopt a tax deferred 403(b) annuity plan and a health reimbursement arrangement (HRA) consistent with Appendix I. Participation in the 403(b) plan and the HRA shall be mandatory for any member who retires and who would be entitled to severance pay under Section 15 of this Agreement and who is or will be age 55 or older in the calendar year in which the member retires.
+The parties agree that the bargaining unit member's payment will be split on a 60% HRA and 40% 403(b) basis.
+The specific provisions of the 403(b) plan and the HRA are more fully set forth in Appendix I.